 Add Additional Style Modes to Windows 10 with Curtains

-Stardock released its new customization tool today.
+Stardock released a public beta for its new customization tool today.
 Curtains™ allows users to apply new styles along the lines of Dark Mode and Light to Windows® 10.

 Taking advantage of the groundwork built to support light and dark mode, Curtains includes several new styles including Fluent, Cairo, and Crystal mode that enhance the look and feel of the Windows UI along with apps that already support light and dark mode.